 9. Security and compliance:

-For those services that have a health and safety component or other statutory legal compliance – such as those required in financial services – make sure your supplier has appropriate documentation for the standards that align with your statutory responsibilities and that these are issued and discussed so that opportunities for misunderstanding over the roles and duties involved are minimised.
+For those services that have a health and safety component or other statutory legal compliance – such as those required in financial services or buildings maintenance – make sure your supplier has appropriate documentation for the standards that align with your statutory responsibilities and that these are issued and discussed so that opportunities for misunderstanding over the roles and duties involved are minimised.

 10. Contract register: